bob-smith-compass/rest-demo/README.md

 # rest-demo

-You can find more info about this repository and how to wrap the REST API it contains with GraphQL [here](https://medium.com/@graphcool/how-to-wrap-a-rest-api-with-graphql-8bf3fb17547d).
+Based on Medium article `how to wrap the REST API` it contains with GraphQL [here](https://medium.com/@graphcool/how-to-wrap-a-rest-api-with-graphql-8bf3fb17547d).

 > The GraphQL API wrapping this REST API can be found [here](https://github.com/nikolasburk/graphql-rest-wrapper)